 Our last stop gave us a tour of a Mexican Supermarket that had a restaurant next door.

-After a tour of some of the interesting foods at the market we enjoyed chips and salsa and I celebrated with a Margarita.
+After checking out some of the interesting foods at the market, we enjoyed chips and salsa and I celebrated with a Margarita.

 I really enjoyed the tour because it guided you through the neighborhoods and also showcased the best of each taco truck.
 This tour is filled with the type of information you would only know after a lot of trial and error.
 The guides were great and helped give me a greater appreciation of the diversity and variety of taco trucks in Columbus.